Why you need to be careful about lower back pain!

 Get an exercise routine

-Having a lower back pain diagnosis does not mean you need to stop doing exercises, going for walks, or even working!
+Being diagnosed with lower back pain doesn’t mean you have to stop exercising, walking, or working.
 In fact, it is important to do things that strengthen your lower body muscles.

 Many of these exercises can be done at home with little to no equipment.
 Once you learn how to do them, you will!

 You can also try using weights to work out as well.
-Weight lifting is very helpful in reducing lower back pain because it trains the muscles around the area where the pain occurs.
+Lifting weights helps reduce lower back pain by strengthening the muscles around the painful area.

 But make sure to start with less weight until you know what kind of weight is appropriate for you and your condition.